Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 ##### Improvements
 * Added Pagination Style options on Module blocks
+* Add use Normal Gradient option on Slider 2 , Slider 5 and Slider 6 Block
 * Changed the Post Offset option to an Input Range control
-* Add use Normal Gradient option on Slider 2 , Slider 5 and Slider 6 Block
+* Changed the default color on blocks, from using wp--preset--color to a predefined color

 = 3.0.0 =
 ##### Bug Fixes